Marine Minute: Junior Enlisted Performance Evaluation System

-The Junior Enlisted Performance Evaluation System takes effect February, 2021.
+The Junior Enlisted Performance Evaluation System goes into effect February, 2021.
 JEPES is designed to give junior Marines more control over their promotion process by increasing the impact of their personal qualifications and decreasing the impact of command input.
-(U.S. Marine Corps video by Lance Cpl.
+(U.S. Marine Corps audio by Lance Cpl.
 Sixto Castro)

 |Date Taken: